Ivan Pereira: Education

 Pereira completed his minor seminary from St. John's Minor Seminary, Amritsar.
 He completed his education of philosophy from Holy Trinity Regional Seminary, Jalandhar.
 He completed his regency at St. Mary's Cathedral, Jammu.
 He completed theology from St. Joseph's Regional Seminary, Allahabad.

 Priesthood

 Pereira was ordained a priest on 15 May 1993 for the Diocese of Jammu-Srinagar.
 Pereira has held a number of different positions in his diocese.
 He has been rector of St Paul's Minor Seminary, Akalpur, Jammu, secretary of the Regional Catholic Council, vicar, and secretary to his predecessor Peter Celestine Elampassery.

-He was the parish priest of Our Lady of Fatima Church in Bishnah from 2009–2012.
+He was the parish priest of Our Lady of Fatima Church in Bishnah from 2009 to 2012.
 From 2012, he served as the principal of the Burn Hall Higher Secondary School in Srinagar, Jammu and Kashmir.

 In addition, he was the diocesan and regional director of Indian Christian youth association, secretary and president of the Regional Conference of Diocesan Priests, North India, and the director of the diocesan education board.